Artists

 • Tikhon Nikolayevich Khrennikov (Russian: Тихон Николаевич Хренников; 10 June [O.S.
 28 May] 1913 – 14 August 2007) was a Russian and Soviet composer, pianist, and leader of the Union of Soviet Composers, who was also known for his political activities.
 He wrote three symphonies, four piano concertos, two violin concertos, two cello concertos, operas, operettas, ballets, chamber music, incidental music and film music.
 During the 1930s, Khrennikov was already being hailed as a leading o...

-• Nastasya Alekseevna Khrushcheva (born 24 May 1987, Leningrad) is a Russian composer, pianist and playwright.
-Composer, pianist, musicologist.
+• Nastasya Alekseevna Khrushcheva (b.
+1987) – is a Russian composer, pianist and musicologist.
 Associate Professor of the Department of History of Foreign Music at the St Petersburg Conservatoire.
 Member of the Composers' Union, candidate of art history.
 Winner of the St Petersburg Government Youth Prize (2012).
 Winner of the Pythian Games composition competition (Interesting Cinema project, 2014).
-Winner of the St Petersburg Theatre ...
+Winner of the St Petersburg Theatre Award "Breakthrough" (2015), special award of the ZIL...

 • Vakhtang Kikabidze (Georgian: ვახტანგ კიკაბიძე; 19 July 1938 – 15 January 2023), also known as Buba (Georgian: ბუბა) was a Soviet and Georgian singer, actor, screenwriter, producer, composer and politician who served in the Parliament of Georgia from 2020 until his death.